QYQYMBA/ChiyaProject/README.md

 2) Run as administrator - if this is checked, the programm will run as administrator
 3) Auto update - if this is checked, the program will check if update is available and perform update in background.
 Can be used only with administrator mode.
 4) Start in tray - if this is checked, the programm will start directly in tray
+5) Current Combination - you can select what key kombination you want to use. **This will affect key kombination in windows and not only in Chiya.**

 ### Layout Controller Settings
 Click on ... button to go to the Layout Controller settings